csvtoolkit/FastCSV-ext/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

+> ⚠️ **Experimental Status**: This extension is currently in experimental phase.
+While it works correctly and passes all tests, please use with caution in production environments.
+We recommend thorough testing in your specific use case before deployment.

 A high-performance PHP extension for CSV file handling by CSVToolkit Organization.
 FastCSV provides significant improvements in speed and memory efficiency compared to PHP's native CSV handling functions.

+**Performance Benchmarks (validated):**
+- **4-7x faster** than native PHP CSV functions
+- **Read Performance**: Up to 383K records/sec vs 82K records/sec (SplFileObject)
+- **Write Performance**: Up to 692K records/sec vs 109K records/sec (SplFileObject)
+- **Memory Efficient**: Constant memory usage with streaming for datasets of any size

 This extension is built on top of [FastCSV-C](https://github.com/csvtoolkit/FastCSV-C), a standalone C library for high-performance CSV processing.